nura-ia/nurajs/SECURITY.md

 ## Supported Versions

-We currently provide security fixes for the latest minor release of each `@nura/*` package.
-Older versions may receive fixes at the maintainers’ discretion.
+We currently provide security fixes for the latest minor release of each `@nura-js/*` package.
+Older versions may receive fixes at the maintainers' discretion.